VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Data Structures & Algorithms

   'Algos was odd.
 The class did make me a better programmer, but it had some really annoying issues.
-Primarily, the lectures were often repeats, sometimes up to 3 or 4 times of covering *exactly* the same material.
+Primarily, the lectures were often repeats, sometimes up to 3 or 4 times of covering *exactly* the same material, but attendance was graded.
 This got old very quickly.

 * Circuits Ⅱ